 Environment and pipeline

 Sequence and metabolite data were analyzed using a reproducible pipeline implemented with the Snakemake workflow manager [60].
 Our computational environment is available as a Docker container <https://hub.docker.com/repository/docker/bsmith89/compbio> [61] and uses Conda [62] for most software installations.
 Final analyses were performed and visualized in Python and R using the Jupyter Notebook environment [63].
 Where randomization was used, random number generators were seeded with a fixed value for reproducibility.
-Detailed descriptions of the data analysis pipeline is included in the Supplementary Methods.
+Detailed descriptions of the data analysis pipeline are included in the Supplementary Methods.

 Taxonomic profiling